The Relationship between Sleep Apnea and Erectile Dysfunction

 Can Sleep Apnea Cause Erectile Dysfunction?

 If you have ED, it is highly likely that you may also suffer from sleep apnea.
-To understand this relationship, we must first learn what sleep apnea is and how it affects our bodies.
+To understand this relationship between sleep disorders and erections, we must first learn what sleep apnea is and how it affects our bodies.

 There are 3 types of sleep apnea: